Triangles in randomly perturbed graphs

 With this at hand we can prove Theorem~\ref{thm:sublinear}.

-\begin{proof}[Proof of Theorem~\ref{thm:sublinear}] Let $1 \le m \le n/256$ and let $G$ be an $n$-vertex graph with minimum degree $\delta(G) \ge m$.
+\begin{proof}[Proof of Theorem~\ref{thm:sublinear}] Let $1 \le m \le n/256$ and let $G$ be an $n$-vertex graph on vertex set $V$ with minimum degree $\delta(G) \ge m$.
 We let $C$ be large enough such that with $p \ge C \log n/n$ we can expose $G(n,p)$ in four rounds as $\bigcup_{i=1}^4 G_i$ with $G_i \sim G(n,C_i \log n/n)$ for $i=1,\dots,4$ such that the following hold.
-We let $C_1$ be large enough such that by Chernoff's inequality (Lemma~\ref{lem:chernoff}) and the union bound a.a.s.~for any set of vertices $U$ of size at least $n/256$ there is at least one edge in $G_1[U]$.
+We let $C_1=1$ and observe that, by a union bound, a.a.s.~for any set of vertices $U$ of size at least $n/256$ there is at least one edge in $G_1[U]$.
 Next, we let $C_2$ be large enough such that for a set of vertices $U$ of size at least $n/2$ there are a.a.s.~at least $\log^3 n$ pairwise vertex-disjoint triangles in $G_2[U]$~\cite[Theorem~3.29]{JLR}.
 Finally, let $C_3=1$ (this is sufficient for our application of Proposition~\ref{prop:lesqrt} because we do not need the $\log n$ term) and $C_4$ be such that we can apply Proposition~\ref{prop:gesqrt} with $C_4/2$.
 We expose $G_1$ already now and assume that the described property holds, while we leave $G_2$, $G_3$, and $G_4$ until we need them.